yzarnegar/Mortality-Fluctuations-STMF-data/README.md

 Lets take a look at just year 2020 to see how is death tend for this year.
 <img width="1321" alt="Screen Shot 2020-08-30 at 5 49 12 PM" src="https://user-images.githubusercontent.com/57342758/91673512-4be80d80-eae9-11ea-90f7-1d8670a08ae0.png">

+As far as data is available, theres has beem multiple mortality rate flactuations for most of the countries.
+For USA it has increased during the spring and decresed after that.
+Fpr countries such as Norway, Nethurland, Swiserland and Poland the death rate has been lower compared with other countries since the beggining of the pandemic for  age group 15-64.
+However for countries such as USA and Italy the death rate has been higher for man compared with females.